heygent/embanalysis/thesis/src/01-intro.md

-This convergence appears to be driven by several selective pressures: larger models have more capacity to find optimal representations; models trained on more diverse tasks are constrained to find solutions that work across multiple domains; and deep networks have implicit biases toward simpler solutions [@huh2024].
+This convergence appears to be driven by several selective pressures: larger models have more capacity to find optimal representations; models trained on more diverse tasks are constrained to find solutions that work across multiple domains; and deep networks have implicit biases toward simpler solutions.

 For the investigation of numerical representations, this suggests that if there are indeed optimal geometric structures for mathematical reasoning, different models might naturally converge toward them during training.
-The shape suggested (the helix) has properties on an information-theory basis that make its use as a learning geometry more likely, in particular, its self-similarity can be an error-correcting property.
+The shape suggested (the helix) has properties on an information-theory basis that make its use as a learning geometry more likely [@kantamneni2025].
+In particular, their self-similarity can be a useful error-correcting property.

 ## Dimensionality reduction and Embedding Visualization